-The pancreas is a soft, delicately lobulated, elongated exo-endocrine gland.
-The exocrine part secretes the pancreatic juice and the endocrine part secretes the hormones, viz., insulin, etc. The pancreas (in Greek pan: all 1 kreas: flesh) is presumably so termed due to its fleshy look.
+The Pancreas is a soft, delicately lobulated, elongated exo-endocrine gland.
+It is formed of basically 2 parts: the Exocrine and the Endocrine.
+The exocrine part secretes the pancreatic juice and the endocrine part secretes the hormones, viz., insulin, etc. The pancreas (in Greek pan: all 1 kreas: flesh) gets its name due to its fleshy look.

-The pancreatic juice helps in the digestion of lipids, carbohydrates, and proteins, on the other hand the pancreatic hormones keep glucose homeostasis.
+The pancreatic juice is helpful in the digestion of lipids, carbohydrates, and proteins, while the pancreatic hormones keep glucose homeostasis.

 Size And Shape